TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 118/Psalms 118.15.md

 ---

-The voice of rejoicing and salvation is in the tents of the righteous: The right hand of Jehovah doeth valiantly.
+The voice of rejoicing and salvation is in the tents of the righteous.
+"The right hand of Yahweh does valiantly.